justmedusty/DionysOS/README.md

 🟢Implement a scheduler to schedule threads in order make multitasking possible.

+🟢Write a PCI driver.

 🟡Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem containing device nodes and use ioctl() alongside standard FS calls to do operations on them.

-🟡Write a PCI driver.

 🔴Write an NVMe driver.

 🔴Write an AHCI driver.

 🔴Get a userland going by loading executables from your VFS and running them in ring 3.
 Set up a way to perform system calls.

-🔴Add support for a storage medium, the easiest and most common ones are AHCI and NVMe

 🔴Add support for a usage of the framebuffer in userspace